ViBiOh/auth/README.md

 ## GitHub OAuth Provider

 Create your OAuth app on [GitHub interface](https://github.com/settings/developers).
 The authorization callback URL must be set for pointing your app.
+The OAuth State is a random string use for verification by OAuth Provider, [see manual](https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/about-authorization-options-for-oauth-apps/).

 ### Basic Username/Password